isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 --------------------

-The ultimate goal for the CB is to serve as a central configuration repository for one or multiple Kea servers connected to the database.
-In the future, it will be possible to store most of the server's configuration in the database and reduce the configuration file to a bare minimum; the only mandatory parameter will be the ``config-control``, which includes the necessary information to connect to the database.
-In the present release, however, only a subset of the DHCPv4 server parameters can be stored in the database.
+The ultimate goal for the CB is to serve as a central configuration repository for one or multiple Kea servers connected to a database.
+In currently supported Kea versions, only a subset of the DHCPv6 server parameters can be stored in the database.
 All other parameters must be specified in the JSON configuration file, if required.

-The following table lists DHCPv6 specific parameters supported by the Configuration Backend, with an indication on which level of the hierarchy it is currently supported.
-The "n/a" marks cases when a given parameter is not applicable at the particular level of the hierarchy or in cases when the server does not support the parameter at this level of the hierarchy. "no" is used when a parameter is supported at the given level of the hierarchy but is not configurable via the Configuration Backend.
+The following table lists DHCPv6-specific parameters supported by the Configuration Backend, with an indication of the level of the hierarchy at which it is currently supported. "n/a" marks cases when a given parameter is not applicable at the particular level of the hierarchy or in cases when the server does not support the parameter at that level. "no" is used when a parameter is supported at the given level of the hierarchy but is not configurable via the Configuration Backend.

-All supported parameters can be configured via ``cb_cmds`` hooks library described in the :ref:`cb-cmds-library` section.
-The general rule is that the scalar global parameters are set using the ``remote-global-parameter6-set``; the shared network-specific parameters are set using ``remote-network6-set``; and the subnet- and pool-level parameters are set using ``remote-subnet6-set``.
+All supported parameters can be configured via ``cb_cmds`` hook library described in the :ref:`cb-cmds-library` section.
+The general rule is that scalar global parameters are set using ``remote-global-parameter6-set``; shared-network-specific parameters are set using ``remote-network6-set``; and subnet- and pool-level parameters are set using ``remote-subnet6-set``.
 Whenever there is an exception to this general rule, it is highlighted in the table.
-The non-scalar global parameters have dedicated commands; for example, the global DHCPv6 options (``option-data``) are modified using ``remote-option6-global-set``.
-Client classes together with class specific option definitions and DHCPv6 options are configured using the ``remote-class6-set`` command.
+Non-scalar global parameters have dedicated commands; for example, the global DHCPv6 options (``option-data``) are modified using ``remote-option6-global-set``.
+Client classes, together with class-specific option definitions and DHCPv6 options, are configured using the ``remote-class6-set`` command.

+The :ref:`cb-sharing` section explains the concept of shareable and non-shareable configuration elements and the limitations for sharing them between multiple servers.
+In the DHCP configuration (both DHCPv4 and DHCPv6), the shareable configuration elements are subnets and shared networks.
+Thus, they can be explicitly associated with multiple server tags.
+The global parameters, option definitions, and global options are non-shareable and can be associated with only one server tag.
+This rule does not apply to the configuration elements associated with ``all`` servers.
+Any configuration element associated with ``all`` servers (using the ``all`` keyword as a server tag) is used by all servers connecting to the configuration database.

-.. table:: List of DHCPv6 Parameters Supported by the Configuration Backend
+.. table:: List of DHCPv6 parameters supported by the Configuration Backend

    +-----------------------------+----------------------------+-----------+-----------+-----------+-----------+------------+
    | Parameter                   | Global                     | Client    | Shared    | Subnet    | Pool      | Prefix     |